 Clostridium difficile associated diarrhea

-Published observational studies suggest that PPI therapy like Vimovo may be associated with an increased risk of Clostridium difficile associated diarrhea, especially in hospitalized patients.
+Published observational studies suggest that proton pump inhibitor (PPI) therapy like Vimovo may be associated with an increased risk of Clostridium difficile associated diarrhea, especially in hospitalized patients.
 This diagnosis should be considered for diarrhea that does not improve [see Adverse Reactions (6.2)].

 Patients should use the lowest dose and shortest duration of PPI therapy appropriate to the condition being treated. [see Dosage and Administration (2)].